cherrylabs/arx/README.md

 ## How to run ?

-If you have Mamp\Wamp or you have simply run to the localhost/{path to your project}
+If you have Mamp\Wamp or you have simply run to the localhost/{path to your project}/public

 If you don't have it, you can run in the terminal (at the root of your project)